deqode/dq-vault/README.md

   }
 ```

-The request finally returns a signed transaction signed using the user's uuid, mnemonic, HD wallet path.
+The request finally returns a signature of a the raw transaction which was signed inside vault using the the following things:

+- uuid of the user proposing the transaction.
+- Stored mnenomic corresponding to the provided uuid.
+- HD wallet path.

 #### CLI